 By 2016, the company had a target to cut emissions by as much as 80% and they also have a global carbon intensity that they want to reduce by 80% by 2020.
 Along with this, the company is also investing in wind farm technology while also providing workers with access to flexible working as well as video conferencing in order to reduce the need to travel.

-Retailers, manufacturers and tech companies need to keep up with the needs of consumers.
+Retailers, manufacturers, and tech companies need to keep up with the needs of consumers.
 This has meant that almost every industry has contributed to global warming.
-However, many recognisable and powerful global companies are making a change.
+However, many recognizable and powerful global companies are making a change.
 Companies have identified that their contribution to Co2 emissions had got to a point where the damage had been done.
 They are now seeking ways to make amends.
 Companies that use the various types of renewable energy are doing so in a way that is making a difference.
-Effecting their operations, market reputation and bottom line.
-However, they also pave the way for other business to follow suit.
+Affecting their operations, market reputation, and bottom line.
+However, they also pave the way for other businesses to follow suit.